minekube/connect/.web/docs/guide/connectors/plugin.md

-# Connect Java Plugin - Connector Guide
+# Java Plugin - Connector Guide

 Using the Connect Java Plugin as a Connector for your Minecraft server or proxy.
 If you have a Minecraft Java server or proxy, this the most convenient Connector for you,